react-native-webrtc/handbook/docs/guides/basic-usage.md

 ## Defining Peer Constraints

-We're only specifying a STUN server but you should look at also using a TURN server.
+We're only specifying a STUN server but you should also be using a TURN server.
-If you want to improve call reliability then check [this guide](/guides/improving-call-reliability).
+Check [this guide](/guides/improving-call-reliability) if you'd like some advice on how to improve call reliability.

 ```javascript
 let peerConstraints = {